 min([𝑒𝑥+t / 𝑓𝑥+t], 1), otherwise

-The future benefits used in determining the value of mx+t shall be based on the greater of ex+t and fx+t together with the future payment of the level gross premiums determined in Section 3.B.5.a above, and assuming the policy guarantees of mortality, interest and expenses.
+The future benefits used in determining the value of mx+t shall be based on the greater of ex+t and fx+t together with the future payment of the level gross premiums determined in Section 3.B.5.d.i above, and assuming the policy guarantees of mortality, interest and expenses.

 The values of ä are determined using the NPR interest, mortality and lapse assumptions applicable on the valuation date.

-Actuarial present values referenced in this Section 3.B.5 are calculated using the interest, mortality and lapse assumptions prescribed in Section 3.C.
+Actuarial present values referenced in this Section 3.B.5.d are calculated using the interest, mortality and lapse assumptions prescribed in Section 3.C.

-For all policies and riders within the ULSG Reserving Category, the NPR shall be determined as follows.
-Prior to the point when all secondary guarantee periods have expired, the NPR shall, subject to the floors specified in Section 3.D.2, be the greater of the reserve amount determined according to Section 3.B.5, assuming the policy has no secondary guarantees, and the reserve amount for the policy determined according to the methodology and requirements in Section 3.B.6.b through Section 3.B.6.e below.
+For all policies and riders within the All Other VM-20 Reserving Category, the NPR shall be determined pursuant to applicable methods in VM-A and VM-C for the basic reserve.
+The mortality tables to be used are those defined in Section 3.C.1 and in VM-M Section 1.H.

 The actuarial present value of future benefits equals the present value of future benefits including, but not limited to, death, endowment (including endowments intermediate to the term of coverage) and cash surrender benefits.
 Future benefits are before reinsurance and before netting the repayment of any policy loans.